Rachel Ticotin: Personal life

-She was married to actor David Caruso from 1984 to 1987, with whom she has a daughter (Greta), born in 1984.
+Ticotin was married to actor David Caruso from 1984 to 1987, with whom she has a daughter (Greta), born in 1984.
 Since 1998, she has been married to actor Peter Strauss.

+In her 50s, she enrolled in Columbia University, studying English, and graduating in 2019.
+At age 60, she was the first of her six siblings to earn a college degree.

+Ticotin has co-directed the annual Rising Stars show at Fiorello H. LaGuardia High School since 2010.